Robert Charles

-Robert Charles (1865–1900) was a Black American living in New Orleans who took part in a gunfight after being assaulted by a police officer, leading to the death of 4 police and 2 civilians, and the wounding of over 20 others.
-The event sparked a major race riot in 1900; known as the Robert Charles riots.
+Robert Charles (1865–1900) was an African-American living in New Orleans who took part in a gunfight after being assaulted by a police officer, leading to the death of five policemen and two civilians, and the wounding of 19 others.
+The event sparked a major race riot in 1900, known as the Robert Charles riots.

 Killings

-On Monday, July 23, 1900, Charles sat on the front steps of a house in New Orleans talking with a friend, while waiting to rendezvous with his girlfriend, Virginia Banks, who lived on the block.
-Three white police officers, Sergeant Jules C. Aucion, August T. Mora, and Joseph D. Cantrelle, investigated reports of "two suspicious looking negroes" sitting on a porch in a predominantly white neighborhood.
+On July 23, 1900, Charles sat on the front steps of a house in New Orleans talking with a friend, while waiting to rendezvous with his girlfriend, Virginia Banks, who lived on the block.
+Three white police officers, Sergeant Jules C. Aucoin, August T. Mora, and Joseph D. Cantrelle, investigated reports of "two suspicious looking negroes" sitting on a porch in a predominantly white neighborhood.
 They found Robert Charles and his roommate, 19-year-old Leonard Pierce, at the scene.
 The policemen questioned the two men, demanding to know what they "were doing and how long they had been there."
 One of the two men replied that they were "waiting for a friend."
 Charles stood up, which the police took as an aggressive move.
 Mora grabbed him and the two struggled.
 Mora hit Charles with his billy club.
 Mora and Charles pulled guns and exchanged shots.
 Reports vary on who drew first; both men received non-lethal gunshot wounds to the legs.
 Charles fled to his residence, leaving a trail of blood.

 At Charles' residence, two officers, Officer Lamb and Captain Day, arrived and attempted to arrest Charles, but he brandished a rifle and shot and killed them both.
 Charles then fled on foot and the police initiated a manhunt.